chasmack/hummaps/LOGS.md

 Mapping an AP number to a section search would be pretty straightforward and I will gladly add the feature if someone can supply me the data.
-Make a project out of it: use Tesseract OCR to parse the subdivisional information from the top of AP map images.
+Make a project out of it: use Tesseract OCR to parse subdivisional information from the top of AP map images.

 `apn="507-091-046"`